 Tamari sauce comes from Japan.
-It tastes a lot similar to soy sauce, but the color is a lot darker.
-It goes great with Asian dishes, and you can use the same amount of Tamari sauce as you would of soy sauce in any recipe that calls for it.
+It tastes similar to soy sauce, but the color is a lot darker.
+It goes great with Asian dishes, and you can use the same amount of Tamari sauce as you would soy sauce in any recipe that calls for it.

 2. Coconut Aminos Sauce

-Coconut Aminos sauce is the perfect healthy substitute for soy sauce.
+Coconut Aminos is a great substitute for soy sauce.
 Besides, it’s gluten-free.
-It’s made from coconut trees and a little bit of sea salt.
-The best part about it is that it has way less sodium than soy sauce.
+It’s made from fermented coconut palm “sap” and sea salt.

 Before you can head to the store to buy it, you should note that it has a sweeter taste and it’s also a little bit on the pricier side.